 Michael Rader is a director and arts advocate based in New York City who made his mark internationally as an Artistic Director for Cirque du Soleil.
-Most Recently, he served as the Producing Artistic Director of the historic Cape Playhouse in Dennis, MA where he was responsible for leading the organization through a significant and vibrant renaissance, securing the theatre's future position in the American Theatre landscape.
+Most Recently, he served as the Producing Artistic Director of the historic Cape Playhouse in Dennis, MA where he was highly celebrated for leading the organization through a significant and innovative renaissance, securing the theatre's future position in the American Theatre landscape.
 His diverse career in the arts has afforded him positions such as a Resident Director for Cirque du Soleil, Broadway Liaison and Arts Education Consultant to the New York City Department of Education and Director of Entertainment for Paul Newman's Hole in the Wall Gang Camp.

 Select additional highlights as a director or associate include: A Christmas Story (National Tour), Stalking The Bogeyman (NYTimes Critics Pick, Outer Critics Circle Nomination), Varekai (Cirque Du Soleil), The Testament of Mary, Deep Love (NYMF 2015), A Christmas Carol (National Tour), Mandela! with Norm Lewis, You are Not Alone with Betty Buckley and Lea DeLaria, and productions with Sacramento Music Circus, The ZACH Theatre, The York Theatre Company, The Actors Studio Repertory Theatre, The Human Race Theatre, The Dramatist Guild, The Huron Playhouse, The Forestburgh Playhouse, Joe's Pub and the critically acclaimed Off-Broadway benefit production of William Finn's Elegies: A Song Cycle.
 Michael's direction of the show, benefiting marriage equality, was acclaimed as "…profound and visionary".

 Following the 2013 Broadway production, Rader was granted the rights to re-conceive Colm Tóibín's controversial hit play The Testament of Mary.
 Rader's reimagined version features five actresses sharing the title role – each woman representing a different cultural ideal of Mary.